cerndigitalmemory/bagit-create/README.md

 To authenticate with a local account (i.e. without CERN SSO), login on your Invenio v1.x instance with a browser and what your `INVENIOSESSION` cookie is set to.

-On Firefox, open the Developers tools, go in the "Storage" tab and select "Cookies".
-Copy that value and pass it to BagIt Create with the `--invcookie` option:
+On Firefox, open the Developers tools, go in the "Storage" tab and select "Cookies", you should see an `INVENIOSESSION` cookie.
+Copy its value and pass it to BagIt Create with the `--invcookie` option:

 ```bash
 bic --source cds --recid 2748063 --invcookie COOKIECONTENTHERE